val-samonte/deezquest/tutorial.md

 # The symbols on the board: Commands and Mana Stones

-There are 7 different kinds of symbols in the game which are separated in 2 categories:
+There are 7 different kinds of symbols in the game and are grouped into 2 categories:

 1. Commands - The sword, shield and amulet symbols are commands.
 Matching 3 or more of these in a turn will let your hero execute the respective command.
 2. Mana Stones - Are the mana resources needed for your hero to cast skills.
 The fire, wind, water and earth stones belong to this category.